MolotovCherry/Android-ImageMagick7/README.md

 Also comes with (**but these not delegates, only support libraries**):
 - libicu4c (libicuuc and libicui18n)
 - libiconv

+# Android support

+**Requires > API 24**

+You can test it with earlier versions, but I offer no support for it.

+- Includes optional jmagick support.
+It will patch imagemagick c files for Android/jmagick compatibility.
+- Includes jmagick java code and fakeawt for your project
+- You can choose to disable support for jmagick, and it will compile UNMODIFIED vanilla files (the binary / libraries will still run on Android without any problems whatsoever; android compatibility is merely to allow imagemagick to interface with java code, and also logging support in Android Studio ;) )

 # How to run the binary